-Every engine out there today should be operating within a; normal temperature range.
-Most of the time this is going to be around 195 to 220 degrees F.
+Consequently, if any one part of the radiator, is not working properly, it affects the whole cooling system.
+Every engine out there today, should be operating within, a normal temperature range.
+Most of the time, this is going to be, around 195 to 220 degrees F.

-So, a relatively constant operating temperature is absolutely essential for; proper emissions control, good fuel economy and performance.
-A 50/50 mixture of water and antifreeze will boil at 225 degrees, if the radiator cap is open.
+So, a relatively constant operating temperature, is absolutely crucial.
+Also, for proper emission control, good fuel economy and performance.
+Consequently, a 50/50 mixture of water and antifreeze will boil at 225 degrees, if the radiator cap is open.

-So, what do you need to increase the boiling point.
+But, what do you need, to increase that boiling point.

-You need a clean sealed cooling system that holds pressure.
+You need a clean sealed cooling system, that holds pressure.
 Along with, a radiator cap rated at 15 psi.
-This will raise the boiling point of a 50/50 coolant mixture up to 265 degrees.
-If the mixture is raised to 70/30, the boiling point goes up to 276 degrees.
+Because, this will raise the boiling point of a 50/50 coolant mixture, up to 265 degrees.
+However, if the mixture is raised to 70/30, the boiling point, goes up to 276 degrees.

 Why Excessive Heat Kills Newer Engines

-The clearances in today’s engines are a lot smaller; than those in engines built in the 1970s and 1980s:
+Firstly, the clearances in today’s engines are a lot smaller, than those in engines built in the 1970s and 1980s:

 - Engine bearings

-Engine overheating can cause a blown head gasket.
-Heat makes aluminum swell almost three times faster than cast iron.
+So, engine overheating can cause, a blown head gasket.
+Because, excessive heat makes aluminum swell, almost three times faster than cast iron.

-The resulting stress can distort and warp the head damaging areas like:
+The resulting stress, can distort and warp the head in certain areas like:

 Engine Damage From Car Radiator Overheating

-So, if the coolant gets hot enough to boil; it may cause hoses or the car radiator to burst.
-Pistons may swell up and scuff or seize in their bores.
-Exhaust valve stems may stick or scuff in their guides.
+So, if the coolant gets hot enough to boil, it may cause hoses or the car radiator to burst.
+Also, pistons may swell up and scuff or seize in their bores.
+Exhaust valve stems, may stick or scuff in their guides.
 This, in turn, may cause valves to hang open.
-As a result, damaging pistons; valves and other valvetrain components.
-Finally, if coolant gets into the crankcase; engine bearings will fail.
+As a result, damaging pistons, valves and other valvetrain components.
+Finally, if coolant gets into the crankcase, engine bearings will fail.